 For more details on this, check out our blog post on How to Set up an ICHRA.

-As the only HRA administrator that also offers health insurance on the individual market, Take Command can provide the best on- and off-market options for employees based on their needs, budget, preferred doctors and prescriptions.
+As the only ICHRA administrator that also offers health insurance on the individual market, Take Command can provide the best on- and off-market options for employees based on their needs, budget, preferred doctors and prescriptions.

 There are three key legal documents that must be included in your ICHRA plan document.
+Here's what to include for your ICHRA plan template in 2023.

 The legal agreement establishes the ICHRA for the employer and should include: